-CLI incentives are being distributed through an equity lens.
-The Climate Equity Plan uses the Justice40 Initiative as an equity guide.
+CLI incentives will be distributed through an equity lens.
+The Climate Equity Plan uses the federal Justice40 Initiative as an equity benchmark.
 The CLI commits at least 40% of all funding to environmental justice communities, Green Zones, and projects serving low-income populations.
 To date, the City has directed over 60% of its climate investments to these communities.
+The CLI commits to continuing to prioritize environmental justice communities.